Skip to content

 Burglary-tested Grade 2 safes

-Grade 2 safes tested exclusively for burglary resistance, certified in accordance with EN 1143-1, are intended for applications where burglary protection is the primary requirement and no additional fire resistance test is required.
+Grade 2 safes exclusively tested against burglary, certified in accordance with EN 1143-1, are intended for applications where burglary protection is the primary requirement and no additional fire protection is needed.

-As Grade 2 burglary-resistant safes do not need to combine a fire-resistant construction with the burglary certification, they can be manufactured with very slim wall thicknesses.
-This results in a compact and clean design, offering an efficient balance between external dimensions and internal volume.
+As Grade 2 burglary-resistant safes do not need to combine a fire-resistant construction with the burglary certification, they can be built with particularly thin walls.
+This allows for a compact and sleek design, offering an optimal ratio between external dimensions and internal volume.

-An example of this approach is the Wertheim BG rangeas shown alongside.
-This range is known for its exceptionally thin walls within resistance grade II, combined with a clean and timeless design.
-Wertheim BG safes are manufactured in Austria and represent a high-end, premium segment within EN 1143-1 Grade 2 burglary-resistant safes.
+An example is the Wertheim BG range — this series is distinguished by its exceptionally thin walls within resistance class II, combined with a clean and timeless design.
+Wertheim BG safes are manufactured in Austria and represent a high-end premium segment among EN 1143-1 Grade 2 burglary-resistant safes.

 Discover our grade 3 burglary-resistant safes